nkr2021/TESLA-STOCK-PRICE-PREDICTION/README.md

 * Matplotlib

 ## Project Description
-The data was obtained from **Kaggle**.
 The project aims to predict the movement of Tesla Stock.
 Recurrent neural networks have the feature of taking the **output of the same artificial neuron as the input again**.
 The Neural Network takes the first 50 observations and then uses regression to predict the 51st observation.
 The process continues for predicting the 52nd observation and so on.
 This method is also called **Autoregression**.